sohooo/k8s-playbooks/docs/INVENTORY.md

 - **Cluster:** `ansible-playbook -i inventories/hosts.ini playbooks/maintenance.yml --limit kube_alpha`
 - **Single host:** `ansible-playbook -i inventories/hosts.ini playbooks/maintenance.yml --limit kube02`

-The maintenance playbook automatically distinguishes between control-plane and worker roles by checking the `controlplane` host variable (falling back to `kube_control_plane` for legacy inventories), so no additional helper groups are required.
+The maintenance playbook automatically distinguishes between control-plane and worker roles by checking the `controlplane` host variable, so no additional helper groups are required.
 When creating new clusters, copy an existing section and adjust the hostnames.
 Keep the naming consistent to simplify filtering and monitoring.